 Accepting that w/c 23rd December and 30th December will be cut short by the Christmas and New Year break, our 8 week investigative period is only a little over 6 weeks.
 We'll need to be a bit more savvy with our procurement activities if we make future bids to the fund as the balance is a little off for my liking.
 Still, it is our first rodeo and we're learning a lot of lessons here that I hope others will appreciate as I keep blogging.

-One thing we do need to do as a team still is figure out how we're going to work together across the duration of the project.
+In the meantime, we're looking at booking all of us onto the Agile for Teams course with the GDS Academy.
+As a successful bidder to the fund, we're entitled to take up that offer.
+We've sent invites to our partners and hope to hear back from them shortly for a session November 5th, 6th and 7th if that will work.
+One important thing we need to do as a team still is figure out how we're going to work together collaboratively during this project which is where this course should help.
 For the timebeing, Barnsley are leading these early activities and inviting support and comment wherever practical.
 We may continue in that way and as such the agile training may not be necessary but I don't want to close the doors on the chance to work more closely together and certainly that's in the sprit of the whole thing.